 EAST: open to members of the Eastern Academic Scholar’s Trust (EAST) partnership

-Great Northern: an open regional pod limited to the Northeast, Middle Atlantic and East North Central (Great Lakes), as defined by the U.S. Census Bureau.
+Great Northern: an open regional pod limited to the Northeast, Middle Atlantic, West North Central and East North Central (Great Lakes), as defined by the U.S. Census Bureau.
 RapidR (Returnables) participation in this pod requires a 16-week loan period

 JULAC: open to members of the Joint University Librarians Advisory Committee (JULAC)